Freddie Mercury's house

 Although the singer's diagnosis was kept within his inner circle, the British media quickly realized that something was amiss.

 During the late 1980s, Queen stopped touring after Mercury's physical appearance continued to worsen.
-Around the same time, tabloid newspapers learned that two of his former lovers had succumbed to the virus in 1986.
+Around the same time, tabloid newspapers learned that two of his former lovers had previously succumbed to the virus in 1986.

 On November 23rd, 1991, Mercury put an end to the speculation by releasing a public statement in which he confirmed that he had AIDS.
 The following day, he died from complications of the disease at the age of 45.

-Freddie Mercury house location
+Freddie Mercury house address

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates